Unitarizing non-relativistic scattering: Acknowledgments

 \section{Acknowledgments}

+We thank Alex Kusenko and Hitoshi Murayama for useful discussions.
 This work was supported by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101002846, ERC CoG CosmoChart.
-MMF is supported through a FRIPRO grant of the Norwegian Research Council (project ID 353561 ‘DarkTurns’).
+MMF was also supported through a FRIPRO grant of the Norwegian Research Council (project ID 353561 ‘DarkTurns’).